Plutonomicon/plutarch-plutus/docs/GUIDE.md

 x :: Term s PBool
 x = pconstant True
 ```
-> Aside: Sometimes, you might find `pconstant` raise "Ambiguous type variable" error.
-In this case, you should use `TypeApplications` to help GHC realize what **Plutarch type** you're trying to construct. e.g `pconstant @PInteger 42`

 Or from Plutarch terms within other constructors using `pcon` (requires [`PlutusType`/`PCon`](#plutustype-pcon-and-pmatch) instance)-
 ```haskell